How do we best prepare young people

 In response to this question, many leading education experts advocate interdisciplinary, project-based learning.
 Paired with design thinking, this “maker-centered” approach–a methodology providing a framework for looking closely, exploring complexity and finding opportunity–embraces the development of a wide range of dispositions and hands-on skills.
 Emergent research from the Agency by Design initiative at Project Zero shows promise for students, especially those from historically marginalized communities, to engage more meaningfully with content and to make rich connections across the curriculum on their own.

-The Professional Development Collaborative is leading a new project called Agency by Design-DC: Making Across the Curriculum that aims to change the paradigm of teaching and learning in DC schools by creating a network of educators who use a maker-centered approach in their classrooms to better empower their students to make their mark on the world.
+The Professional Development Collaborative is leading a project called Agency by Design-DC: Making Across the Curriculum (MAC) that aims to change the paradigm of teaching and learning in DC schools by creating a network of educators who use a maker-centered approach in their classrooms to better empower their students to make their mark on the world.